 Carbon dioxide has garnered the most attention in the climate change debate because it accounts for the bulk of greenhouse gas emissions.
 But there is good reason to worry about methane, say Nicholas Burger and Noreen Clancy.

-Burger's international development work includes studying constraints to growth of the private health sector in Sub-Saharan Africa and evaluating one of Indonesia's major community-driven development anti-poverty programs.
-His research also focuses on governance and corruption issues, including an assessment of corruption in the police in Mexico and, through work with the World Bank, analyzing the construction and effectiveness of governance indicators.
+Burger's other international development work includes studying constraints to growth of the private health sector in sub-Saharan Africa and evaluating one of Indonesia's major community-driven development anti-poverty programs.
+Recent work in Indonesia focuses on relaxing constraints to growth for small and medium sized enterprises.

-Burger received his Ph.D. in economics at the University of California, Santa Barbara in 2008.
+Burger is also a professor at the Pardee RAND Graduate School.
+He received his Ph.D. in economics at the University of California, Santa Barbara in 2008.